-Even though MicroDrive had a positive NOPAT, its very high investment in operating assets resulted in a negative free cash flow.
-Because free cash flow is what is available for distribution to investors, not only was there nothing for investors, but investors actually had to provide additional money to keep the business going.
-Investors provided most of this new money as debt.
+Even though MicroDrive had a positive NOPAT, its very high investment in operating assets resulted in a negative FCF.
+Because free cash flow is the cash flow available for distribution to investors, MicroDrive's negative FCF meant that MicroDrive had to sell short-term investments and so investors actually had to provide additional money to keep the business going.

 Is a negative free cash flow always bad?
 The answer is, "Not necessarily; it depends on why the free cash flow was negative."
-If FCF was negative because NOPAT was negative, that is a bad sign, because then the company is probably experiencing operating problems.
-However, many high-growth companies have positive NOPAT but negative free cash flow because they are making large investments in operating assets to support growth.
+It's a bad sign if FCF was negative because NOPAT was negative, since then the company is probably experiencing operating problems.
+However, many high-growth companies have positive NOPAT but negative FCF because they are making large investments in operating assets to support growth.
 There is nothing wrong with profitable growth, even if it causes negative cash flows.

 One way to determine whether growth is profitable is by examining the return on invested capital (ROIC), which is the ratio of NOPAT to total operating capital.
 If the ROIC exceeds the rate of return required by investors, then a negative free cash flow caused by high growth is nothing to worry about.
-Chapter 15 discusses this in detail.
+Chapter 13 discusses this in detail.

 To calculate the ROIC, we first calculate NOPAT and operating capital.
-The return on invested capital (ROIC) is a performance measure that indicates how much NOPAT is generated by each dollar of operating capital:
+The return on invested capital is a performance measure that indicates how much NOPAT is generated by each dollar of operating capital:

-$$ROIC = \frac{NOPAT}{Operating capital}.$$ (3-10)
+$$ROIC = \frac{NOPAT}{Operating capital}$$ (2-10)

-If ROIC is greater than the rate of return investors require, which is the weighted average cost of capital (WACC), then the firm is adding value.
+If ROIC is greater than the rate of return that investors require, which is the weighted average cost of capital (WACC), then the firm is adding value.